2035 N Orleans

 Lincoln Park, Chicago

-Ten bespoke residences built inside a reimagined 1930s red brick structure — a five-story steel-and-glass building concealed within a historic Chicago envelope, delivering a rare combination of old-world character and modern precision.
+Ten bespoke residences built inside a reimagined 1930s red brick structure — a five-story steel-and-glass building concealed within a historic Chicago envelope.
+The project delivered a rare combination of old-world character and modern precision, with a total sellout of $28 million.

 Orleans came to market when Chicago’s luxury segment was not cooperating.
 Two competing luxury developments in the same submarket launched in the same window and failed to sell through.
 We chose to proceed.
 The residences sold out before completion and set record new-construction pricing in Lincoln Park at the time.
 Buyers later resold at 25–30% premiums — a clearer signal of durable value than any marketing claim could produce.